Legowelt: Sound design

+Free samples packs

+Since 2013, Legowelt has been making sample packs available for free on his website, to be used by other artists in their productions.
+The sample packs include custom sounds programmed from both well-known and more obscure synthesizers, including the Oberheim Matrix 1000, Roland Jupiter-8, JV-2080, JD-800, Juno-106, Quasimidi Sirius, Kawai K4, Moog Minimoog, E-mu Vintage Pro, Yamaha PSS-380, PSS-795, SY35, Korg Electribe ER-1, Korg Mono/Poly, and several FM synthesizers such as the Yamaha DX100, DX200, TX81Z, DX21, DX7 and DX5.

 Astro Unicorn Radio

 From 2007-2011, Danny Wolfers hosted a radio show titled Astro Unicorn Radio which aired on Intergalactic FM.
 The show featured obscure music and interviews with artists such as Ron Morelli, founder of L.I.E.S., and Veronica Vasicka, founder of Minimal Wave Records.

+Ballet composition

+In 2024, Danny Wolfers composed music for the Ballet “Aju” performed by dancers from the Estonian National Ballet, and The Horn Collective, in collaboration with Sander Mölder and Timo Steiner.
+Wolfers also composed a piece for a second ballet performed by the Tähtvere Dance Centre, at the Leigo Lake Music festival near Tartu, Estonia, in August 2024.
+Both ballets were choreographed by Estonian choreographer Teet Kask.

 Shadow Wolf Cyberzine

 Since 2014 Danny Wolfers publishes every year an online cyberzine written in ASCII which features articles, reviews, DIY manuals, studios tips, music interviews, games and ASCII art by Danny Wolfers and guest contributors.
 The Shadow Wolf Cyberzine is published yearly around the end of the year.
-In 2020 and 2021, compilation 'cover tapes' were released alongside the Shadow Wolf Cyberzine featuring several artists including Acidic Male, Dim Garden, Baglover, Alina Valentina, DJ Overdose, Franziska Lantz, Huren, Chupacabras, Jentlemen, and Elektrovolt.
+In 2020 and 2021, compilation 'cover tapes' were released alongside the Shadow Wolf Cyberzine featuring several artists including Dim Garden, Baglover, Alina Valentina, DJ Overdose, Franziska Lantz, Huren, Chupacabras, Jentlemen, and Elektrovolt.
 The term ‘cover tape’ stems from 1980's and 1990's magazine culture when printed magazines came with a cassette or CD containing music or software.